ProfRandom/WCB-Dev/000 -- Support Matrials/Canonball_Handoff_v0.2.md

 1. **Synopsize** the relevant parts of this discussion relating to **[topic]** in a structured way, focusing only on canonical decisions and glossary-worthy developments.
 2. **Collate firm decisions** we established (e.g., new glossary entries, symbol adoptions, framework rules, deprecations).
 3. **Generate a Markdown export file** that provides a brief cover note at the top (e.g., *“Handoff from Side Thread on [topic], dated [date]”*).
 4. Do **not** attempt to update the Master Glossary or Master Thread Index yourself.
 The Master instance will handle integration — your job is to prepare the bundle.
+5. Do not classify terms (exo/neo/insulex), assign coverage, or declare deprecations.
+These actions are the responsibility of the **Master Glossary Thread** only.
+Your job is to provide a clean bundle of content and decisions for integration, leaving categorization and canonization to the Master instance.

 ---